-Staff members will be required to manage a suspected case in line with the protocol and training.
+Each main class cohort should be considered a separate group for the purpose of managing suspected cases.
+Each teacher/staff member will be required to manage a suspected case in line with the protocol and training.

 A nominated member of the school management team will be responsible for ensuring that all aspects of the protocol to deal with suspected cases have been adhered to.